janhuenermann/social-circles/README.md

 Features
 ==============

-- Well designed brand icons and logos
+- Well designed brand icons and logos each with their specific colors
 - Vector graphics loaded as font for fast loading and easy scaling
 - Just about 7kb size
 - Animations and custom designs specified per class